 You must have great copywriting, but even that won’t magically make money appear.
 Anyone telling you differently is simply giving you hogwash.

-Here's a spoof on my blog you'll find both entertaining and informative.
+Here's a Get Rich Quick Spoof on my site you'll find both entertaining and informative.
 (Make sure you read it to the end!)

 B2B - Business to Business Sales